osklunds/Distributed-SWMR-register/local_starter/README.md

                                      yields higher performance.
     -p, --print-client-operations    Print when a read/write operation starts/ends.
 If not included, the performance might be slightly higher.
-    -e, --record-evaluation-info     Record information used for the evaluation, such as latency and number of messages sent.
-If not included, the performance might be slightly higher.
+    -w, --write                      If the writer node should write.

 OPTIONS:
-    -n, --number-of-nodes <number-of-nodes>        The number of local nodes to run.
-    -r, --number-of-readers <number-of-readers>    The number of nodes that should read. [default: 0] -w, --number-of-writers <number-of-writers>    The number of nodes that should write. [default: 0] -l, --run-length <run-length>
+    -r, --number-of-readers <number-of-readers>
+            The number of nodes that should read.
+If the writer node is instructed to write, the number of readers must be at most one less than the total number of nodes. [default: 0] -l, --run-length <run-length>
             The number of seconds the program should run for.
-If 0 is given, the program will until aborted with Ctrl-C.
+If 0 is given, the program will run until aborted with Ctrl-C. [default: 0]

-            [default: 0]
+ARGS:
+    <number-of-nodes>    The number of local nodes to run.
 ```

 The idea is that you use this utility when testing the application locally.
 With this, you can easily start multiple nodes.